Gender lens investing

-Gender lens investing can include funding women-owned businesses, businesses with a strong track record of employing women, or companies that improve the lives of women and girls with their products and services.
+Gender lens investing can include funding woman-owned businesses, businesses with a strong track record of employing women, or companies that improve the lives of women and girls with their products and services.
 Sarah Kaplan and Jackie VanderBurg of U.S. Trust wrote of the practice that "Women launching and expanding ventures around the world have an estimated collective credit gap of $320 billion (the difference between the capital they are seeking and the credit to which they have access), which creates a major opportunity for investors."

 History

-An early example of gender lens investing was the Valeurs Feminines fund, created by the French money-management firm Conseil Plus Gestion in 2005 to invest in women-owned and women-led European businesses.
-Firms that later offered a gender lens investment strategy for some of their portfolios included Morgan Stanley, Merrill Lynch, Goldman Sachs, U.S. Trust, Root Capital, Veris Wealth Partners, Illuminate Ventures, Trillium Asset Management, Gray Matters Capital, Golden Seeds, and the Calvert Foundation.
-In November 2013, Joy Anderson of the Criterion Institute organized a summit for gender lens investors in Hartford, Connecticut.
+The practice of using investment to advance gender equality dates back to the 1970s, with the creation of initiatives such as Women's World Banking and Muhammad Yunus’s Grameen Bank, which granted small loans to mostly women business owners in the Global South to facilitate their economic empowerment.

-In 2017 National Bank of Australia announced that it had sold AUD$500 million gender equity bonds.
-The bonds invest in a portfolio of businesses which have received a gender citation from Australian Government body the Workplace Gender Equality Agency.
+Gender lens investing emerged as a more defined field in the 2000s and 2010s, when a group of investors and field builders - including Joy Anderson of the think tank Criterion Institute, Suzanne Biegel of Women Effect and later GenderSmart, and Jackie VanderBrug, co-author of the book Gender Lens Investing: Uncovering Opportunities for Growth, Returns, and Impact - began to work together to grow the portion of capital invested in women founders, and moved by women investors.
+In March 2018, several development finance institutions (DFIs) hosted by CDC Group (now British International Investment) came together as the Gender Finance Collaborative, created to leverage the combined capital, capacity, networks, and knowledge to advance gender lens investing.
+This expanded the gender lens approach beyond its initial North American base, to include actors in Europe, Africa, and Asia.
+In July 2021, the Gender Finance Collaborative merged with the 2X Challenge to become the 2X Collaborative.